 Vivian Lehrer Stadlin grew up in Jewish and outdoor camps and believes in camp’s power for good.
-She graduated from Columbia University and Columbia Law School, carried out a two-year legal fellowship at the Urban Justice Center, served as adjunct professor at Boricua College, and led Jewish service-learning trips for teens in Israel and New Orleans.
+Pre-Eden Village, she graduated from Columbia University and Columbia Law School, carried out a two-year legal fellowship at the Urban Justice Center, served as adjunct professor at Boricua College, and led Jewish service-learning trips for teens in Israel and New Orleans.
 Her interest in wellness led her to attend the Institute of Integrative Nutrition, and she brings a holistic perspective to Eden Village.
-She is thrilled to help create an experience for campers and teens that is fun, dynamic, and, just maybe, life-changing.
+People often ask if she misses working as a lawyer, and the truth is, no: Eden Village is justice work, and it is profoundly fulfilling to help create an experience for campers and teens that is fun, dynamic, and, just maybe, life-changing.

 Becca Linden, Chief Operating Officer - firstname.lastname@example.org